Pond-side, spring-fed thermal pools.

 Is there chlorine in the water?

 The thermal pools are filled with spring water directly from the natural source.
 We use minimal additives to care for the water.

 How often are the pools cleaned and how?

 We use a state-of-the-art purification system to triple filter our natural, spring-fed water.
 This is a continuous filtration with a 12-micron filter, ozone, and UV light removes all biological materials.

 How long can I soak?

-Overnight, day-use, and spa guests may come and go from the Repose Pools at your leisure.
+Overnight, day-use, and spa guests may come and go from the thermal pools at your leisure.
 We do ask guests to distance from each other, and there is plenty of room among the thermal pools to do so.

 Are the pools open in rain or snow?